Victoria Azarenka: 2008: Australian Open final in doubles

 Azarenka was seeded 26th at the Australian Open.
 This was her first appearance as a seeded player in a Grand Slam singles tournament.
 She showed no ill effects from a leg injury while winning her first two matches, but lost in the third round to seventh-seeded, defending champion and future rival Serena Williams.
 In doubles, Azarenka and her partner Pe'er were seeded 12th.
 They made it to the finals, before losing to the unseeded team of Kateryna and Alona Bondarenko.

 Azarenka entered the French Open as the form player of the clay court season, having reached the semifinals in Berlin and the quarterfinals in Rome.
 Seeded 16th, she won her first three matches in straight sets, for the loss of only six games.
 In the second round, she defeated Sorana Cîrstea of Romania, before defeating 18th-seeded and future French Open champion Francesca Schiavone of Italy in the third round.
 She then lost to fourth-seeded Kuznetsova in the fourth round.
 Azarenka teamed with American Bob Bryan to win the mixed doubles title at the French Open, defeating the top seeded team of Katarina Srebotnik and Nenad Zimonjić in the final.

 At Wimbledon, Azarenka was seeded 16th in singles and 6th in doubles (with Pe'er).
 In singles, Azarenka was defeated by 21st-seeded Nadia Petrova of Russia in the third round in two close tiebreaks.
 In doubles, Azarenka and Pe'er reached the quarterfinals, where they lost to the top-seeded team of Cara Black and Liezel Huber.
 At the Olympic tennis tournament in Beijing, Azarenka lost to Venus Williams in the third round.
 Azarenka was seeded 14th at the US Open, but was defeated by 21st seed Caroline Wozniacki in the third round.

 2009: Three titles, top 10, major doubles final

 Azarenka began the year at the Brisbane International as the second seed.
 She defeated Kateryna Bondarenko, Jarmila Groth, Lucie Šafářová, and Sara Errani, all in straight sets to reach her fifth career final.
-In the final, Azarenka defeated third seed Marion Bartoli to win her first WTA career title.
+In the final, Azarenka defeated third seed Marion Bartoli to win her first career title.
 Azarenka was seeded 13th at the Australian Open.
-She advanced to the fourth round for the first time, winning the first set against world No. 2 Serena Williams, before she retired citing heat stress.
+She advanced to the fourth round for the first time, winning the first set against world No. 2, Serena Williams, before retiring citing heat stress.